|This is a file photo|

-At first, I thought it was simply talk and it wouldn’t go much further than that.
-In the fall of 2007 Lisa had contacted an agency in the Chicago area that matches woman who want to be surrogates with couples looking to have a baby.
+At first, I thought it was simply talking and it wouldn’t go much further than that.
+In the fall of 2007, Lisa had contacted an agency in the Chicago area that matches the woman who wants to be a surrogate with couples looking to have a baby.
 We met with the woman who runs the agency in St. Louis on a Friday night in October.
 By November, we were meeting a couple looking to have a child.

 I’ve blogged about that experience in the past.
 So here’s the Cliff’s notes version.
 Lisa carried and delivered a healthy baby boy in January 2009, providing that couple with a second child.
 This little one has no biological connection to Lisa.
 She was “just the oven”, as we explained it to our kids.

 Because she has had four successful, problem free pregnancies, Lisa was sure she wanted to do another surrogacy.
 Besides providing a couple with a child, the compensation for doing so is a bonus, I’m not going to lie.